berkyalcinkaya/YeastPed/README.md

 A convolutional neural network (CNN) trained on segmented images of budding yeast  (Dietler et al., 2020) performs the segmentation, and our artefact removal method utilizes a minimum life span and minimum cell area criteria.
 Tracking is based upon Lineage Mapper – a Hungarian algorithm-based tool optimized for cell tracking (Chalfoun et al., 2016).
-The final step, genealogy reconstruction, is based upon assumptions of mother-daughter proximity and the observation that the major axis of elliptical yeast daughter cells aligns with possible mother cells.
+The final step, genealogy reconstruction, is based upon assumptions of mother-daughter proximity and the observation that the major axis of elliptical yeast daughter cells align with possible mother cells.
 The geneaology tracking does not require a flourescent budneck marker.

 Based on benchmark of the genealogy’ accuracy on three 200 image datasets, this novel algorithm correctly identified mother-daughter pairs